espritoxyz/tool/docs/modes/error-detection-tests-generation-mode.md

     ]
 }
 ```

+Here the analyzed method has the id `75819`,
+the analyzer covered 100% instructions of this method,
+the `integer out of expected range` error with exit code `5` occurred in the stmt `8` in the `REPEAT` loop inside this method,
+`2147483648` value passed to this method causes this error,
+and gas usage before raising the error equals to `220`.

 For more examples containing erroneous places, take a look at the directory in [the repository with manually written contracts](https://github.com/espritoxyz/tsa/tree/master/tsa-core/src/test/resources).
 Feel free to run TSA by yourself for these contracts or consider [tests for them](https://github.com/espritoxyz/tsa/tree/master/tsa-core/src/test/kotlin/org/ton/examples).